Promoting Clinical Research and Clinical Trials Online

 - You (and the Chief Investigator of the trial if that is not you) have read, understood and fully complied with all rules and requirements

 - A check has been made on whether there are any funder or other third party terms and conditions preventing publicity of any or all trial details.
 It is vital to be aware of any Confidentiality and any Intellectual Property provisions in such terms that might govern or limit your content.

 - All materials and mechanisms used to communicate about your trial have been included within your approved REC submission

-(see Joint Research Compliance Office (JRCO) website for further guidance.
-The JRCO also provides a free course for staff on Research Ethics: making a successful application to the committee)
+(see Research Governance and Integrity Team (RGIT) website for further guidance.
+The RGIT also provides a free course for staff on Research Ethics: making a successful application to the committee)

 - All Data Protection requirements have been observed, and any requisite registrations have been made via your Departmental Data Protection Co-Ordinator.

-(see Data Protection Policy, and the Code of Practice on handling patient data for further guidance)
+- the College's Data Protection pages, including the College's Data Protection Policy and Code of Practice on handling patient data,

 - Your College Department has assessed and approved your proposals for any required use of College equipment, hardware, digital platforms or networks for the management and communication of your trial (For FoM, contact the Departmental Manager in your Departmental Professional Support Team )